Jolleyboy/CS313/README.md

 # Jolley's Site

-Artic Wintered is starting to shape up!
+My game, Artic Winter, is starting to shape up!
+See if you can beat my high score.